-The un-beet-able benefits of the beautiful, beloved beet — when fermented!
+[Beets recipe] The un-beet-able benefits of beautiful, beloved fermented beets!

 Carrots, beets, and parsnips are popular for juicing, but when you juice a vegetable or fruit and remove the fiber, that veggie or fruit will become even sweeter — a no-no for controlling your blood sugar levels.

 It’s not an understatement to say we’re big on beets.
 Balanced blood pressure and an energy boost are just some of the many benefits you may get from our brand-new, Limited Edition BeetBiotic™.

 If you’re dealing with an infection like candida, Lyme, or mold or a viral or bacterial infection, you must eliminate any form of sugar from your diet in order to bring that infection under control.
 When you roast or bake these veggies, they become sweeter; cooking in water or steaming them is a better choice.

 But the good news is… they’re great for fermentation!

 At Body Ecology, we love beets, but how you prepare them is key.
 As with many foods, the nutrients in fresh beets are better preserved and even enhanced when beets are cultured.1 Fermentation can “amplify the specific nutrient and phytochemical content of foods” and even create new phytochemical compounds with benefits for health.2 Beets become nutrition superstars when fermented!